abrighton/test/redis/README.md

 Make sure the redis server is running.

-To test publisher and subscriber on the local host, run:
+To test publisher and subscriber on the local host, run the subscriber first:

   java -jar TestRedis-assembly-1.0.jar sub chan1 localhost 6379

-in one terminal window, and:
+in one terminal window, and then start the publisher:

   java -jar TestRedis-assembly-1.0.jar pub chan1 100000 128 localhost 6379

 in another window.
+Note that you have to kill the publisher in this version, since it does not detect when the subscriber is done (TODO).

 Usage:
 ------